fsprojects/Amazon.SimpleWorkflow.Extensions/README.md

 * ...

 The goal of this project is to provide a framework that allows you to design and implement a workflow using SWF with as little friction in the development process as possible.

+###Example usages
+Check out the [Wiki](https://github.com/theburningmonk/Amazon.SimpleWorkflow.Extensions/wiki) page for a list of examples.